simplicitesoftware/documentation/docs/documentation/core/search.md

 ## Customizing results

-To customize results and modify the object search behaviour object by object, you can use the dedicated object hooks, `preSearch` and `postSearch`.
+To customize results and modify the object search behavior object by object, you can use the dedicated object hooks, `preSearch` and `postSearch`.

 ## Searching in...